Connect with & Learn from the Experts!

 What is an informational interview?

-An information interview is a practice interview, where you are the interviewer with the goal of learning all about a specific job type, career or company.
+An information interview is a meeting that allows the interviewer to learn about a specific job type, career or company.
 Your interviewee is anyone you want to learn more about or someone who can give you an insider's scoop.
 Informational interviews allow you to ask those questions you've always wondered about, from a professional who is working in the ‘real world' work field.

 Is an informational interview right for you?